CosminFr/jsonVariant/README.md

   LocalDate := json.Date;           //might raise conversion error if it was not converted to a TDateTime!
   LocalDate := AsDate(json.Date);   //ensures the correct type, but returns 0 if conversion fails!
 ```
+>[!NOTE]
+>For a string property of length 24 (like the `Date` above) a conversion is attempted using ISO8601 format.
+If successful, `json.Date` returns a TDateTime variant, otherwise the string value is returned.

 If a custom format is used/required, please use the "AsString/AsDate" functions with a specific format:
 ```
   json.Date := AsString(Now, 'YYYY/MM/DD');